4ARMED/capture/README.md

 # Capture

-This is a very simple "Serverless" function that takes input from a POST request and, optionally, performs a redirect to a URL specified in the query string.
+This is a very simple "Serverless" function that takes input from a POST request, emails it to you (via AWS SES) and then, optionally, performs a redirect to a URL specified in the query string.

 Why would I write something like this?
 It's very handy when producing proof of concepts for [open redirection](https://www.owasp.org/index.php/Unvalidated_Redirects_and_Forwards_Cheat_Sheet) issues.